watertap-org/watertap/docs/technical_reference/unit_models/electrodialysis_1D.rst

 potentials across ion exchange membranes and `has_Nernst_diffusion_layer` that triggers the simulation of a concentration-polarized Nernst diffusion layer including its ohmic and nonohmic potential changes.
 Based on a electrochemical cell setup in Figure 2 and established theoretical descriptions (*References*), our model accounts for the cross-membrane diffusion and Donnan potentials (nonohmic), ion concentration polarization in assumed Nernst diffusion layers (NDL), and the ohmic and nonohmic (i.e., diffusion) potentials across NDLs.
-These extensions take account of electricity sinks aside from ohmic resistance of the system, making the model closer to the real and non-ideal desalination conditions.
+These extensions make the model closer to the non-ideal physical conditions that can be encountered in real desalination practices.

 .. figure:: ../../_static/unit_models/elecdia.png
     :width: 800